lindermanlab/S5/README.md

 Annotated S4 blog by Rush and Karamcheti (available [here](https://github.com/srush/annotated-s4)).

-## Important Notes:
-- This branch of the repository accompanies our ICLR 2023 submission.
-This code should however be considered as dev code, as we continue to refine the code to make it more useable.

 ## Requirements & Installation
 To run the code on your own machine, run either `pip install -r requirements_cpu.txt` or `pip install -r requirements_gpu.txt`.
 The GPU installation of JAX can be tricky, and so we include requirements that should work for most people, although further instructions are available [here](https://github.com/google/jax#installation).